-Editor’s Note: There is a melange of federal and state laws pertaining to the recording of phone calls.
-As a general rule of thumb, though, you shouldn’t experience any legal trouble if you capture both parties verbally consenting to the recording within the recording itself.
-Some states require that only one party consent.
-However, feel free to check your state or local laws if you need further clarification.
+Editor’s Note: There are federal and state laws pertaining to the recording of phone calls.
+As a general rule of thumb, though, you shouldn’t run into any legal trouble if you capture both parties verbally consenting to the recording.
+Some states require that only one party consent, however, feel free to check your state or local laws if you need further clarification.

 Record an incoming call using Google Voice